Small business rates relief

 For example:

-With effect from 1 April 2024 all properties with a rateable value up to £51,000 will have their bills calculated using the lower multiplier.
+From 1 April 2024, all properties with a rateable value up to £51,000 will have their bills calculated using the lower multiplier.

-To qualify for the relief, ratepayers must satisfy the following conditions:
+To qualify for the relief, ratepayers must meet the following conditions:

 If you are receiving small business rate relief and take on another property which would usually disqualify you from receiving relief, you will continue to receive the existing relief for 12 months.